 Quijos River

-The section on Linares Canyon is the clas 4, 4+.
+The section on Linares Canyon is the class 4, 4+.
 The season to run this River is from October to March in the Jungle summer.
 Suitable for adults with basic swimming skills.

 Jondachi – Hollin River

-The Jondachi is in the Jungle side of the Andes, it’s a warm river, a little steep at the beginning until you meet the Hollin then becomes a world-class river rafting with solid class IV rapids.
-Beautiful waterfalls, forests, otters surround the river, in the end, you can find Petroglifos from ancient civilizations that populated the area.
+The Jondachi is in the Jungle side of the Andes.
+It’s a warm river, a little steep at the beginning until you meet the Hollin, then becomes a world-class river rafting with solid class IV rapids.
+Beautiful waterfalls, forests, and otters surround the river, and in the end, you can find Petroglifos from ancient civilizations that populated the area.

 Recommended by: